-MUS 196 Vocal Jazz Ensemble II (1 Hour) Prerequisites: MUS 195 and audition required
+MUS 196 Vocal Jazz Ensemble II (1 Hour)

 This is a beginning-level course in the vocal jazz performing format.
 Through rehearsal and public performance, the student will learn the basic elements of music as applied to vocal jazz.
 Topics will include Dorian minor scales, Mixolydian scales and 12-bar blues form.
 3 hrs. integrated lecture/lab/wk.